Mature Masculine

 High Agency

-High agency is the most important quality of the times.
-It's that spark that makes someone the person you'd call when you're in trouble.
-The Chief embodies high agency—he believes problems are solvable and refuses to accept "there's no way."
+High agency is the most important quality of our times.
+It's what makes someone the person we'd call when we're in real trouble.
+The Chief lives high agency—he believes problems are solvable and refuses to accept "there's no way."

-High agency is not about forcing your will on the world.
-It is the deep conviction that you can figure things out and make them happen.
-It combines resourcefulness with wisdom, action with discernment.
+High agency is not forcing our will on the world.
+It is deep conviction that we can figure things out and make them happen.
+It's resourcefulness backed by wisdom, action backed by discernment.
 The high agency Chief doesn't wait for permission.
 He finds a way.

 The High Agency Mindset